dag7dev/dag7dev/README.md

 -->

 ## :book: About Me
-- 🎓 Studying Computer Science @ Sapienza
+- 🎓 Studying Computer Science
 - 🌐 You can access all my open-source projects [here on Github](https://github.com/dag7dev/) or [on Gitlab](https://gitlab.com/dag7)
 - 🦊 I am a Mozillian!
 Proud contributor of [Mozilla Italia](https://github.com/MozillaItalia/) and volounteer of the Mozilla's reps program
 - 💻 Serial distro-hopper: I used to use Arch, but right now I am using [Manjaro](https://manjaro.org/).
 Once you try the AUR power, you'd never come back again to any other thing!